canonical/mir/doc/building_source_for_android.md

         $ make

 N.B.
 The `cross-compile-android.sh` script in mir's top level directory provides a scripting example of how to cross compile.
-The 'setup partial-armhf-chroot.sh' will attempt to download all the arm dependencies you need.
+The 'setup-partial-armhf-chroot.sh' will attempt to download all the arm dependencies you need.
 You have to have your APT sources.list files pointed at arm repositories.